 - Cover the dough and allow it to rise for at least 4 hours at room temperature (72°F/22°C).

-- During these 4 hours‡, stretch and fold the dough every hour, for a total of three times, to make a stronger, more elastic dough, then see “Directions for Filling and Assembling” below.
+- During these 4 hours‡, stretch and fold the dough every hour, three times, to make a stronger, more elastic dough, then see “Directions for Filling and Assembling” below.

 ‡ You may ferment the dough overnight, but it will be less sweet with each hour of fermentation.